HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ### Export StatIDs for Reference

 It may not always be possible to know the exact internal **stat-name/statID** of a stat, especially if you don't have access to **The Divinity Engine 2**.
 Even with the engine, opening the software just to check stat-names may not be the best use of your time.
 As such, a niche but useful function in the **diagnostics** section is `ExportStatToTSV`.
 This will save a `tsv` (tab-seperated-value) file in `Osiris Data` with **all** the stat-names along with their category.
-Unless new stats are created for your session (by adding new mods), this list will not change much.
+Unless new stats are created for your session (by adding new mods for example), this list will not change much.
 So you can just export it once and keep it around for reference forever.
-You can restrict what type of stats are exported using the [settings](Documentation/Extensive-Documentation.md#Setting-Details) - the field `RestrictStatTypeTo` in `ExportStatToTSV` takes a string seperated by commas and spaces.
+You can restrict what type of stats are exported using the [settings](#Setting-Details) - the field `RestrictStatTypeTo` in `ExportStatToTSV` takes a string seperated by commas and spaces.
 For example, if you want to restrict the export to Armor and Weapons only, then `S7_ConfigSettings.json` will have the following block:

 ```json
 {